 Recent technology has extended the marketing season of Vidalia Sweet Onions past the summer months by use of a process called Controlled Atmosphere (CA) storage.
 The principal characteristic of CA storage is a modification of the atmosphere in the storage facility.

-Normal atmosphere, or the air we breathe, contains about 79% Nitrogen, 21% Oxygen and .03% Carbon Dioxide.
-However, Vidalia Sweet Onions can be stored for several months in an atmosphere of 92% nitrogen, 5% carbon dioxide and 3% oxygen, with the air temperature in the storage room being maintained at around 34 degree Fahrenheit.
+The normal atmosphere, or the air we breathe, contains about 79% Nitrogen, 21% Oxygen, and .03% Carbon Dioxide.
+However, Vidalia Sweet Onions can be stored for several months in an atmosphere of 92% nitrogen, 5% carbon dioxide, and 3% oxygen, with the air temperature in the storage room being maintained at around 34 degrees Fahrenheit.

 No chemicals are utilized in the CA process, only the natural elements found in pure air.
 While in CA storage, the Vidalias remain dormant (virtually asleep) until they are removed and returned to normal atmospheric conditions.